Liam White

 BootROM

-The BootROM is read-only code which is directly programmed into the processor design, and cannot be modified (except in very unusual circumstances, such as custom manufacturing agreements).
-It is mapped at a fixed address and is the first code executed after the processor has come out of reset.
+The BootROM is read-only code which is directly programmed into the SoC design, and cannot be modified by customers (except in very unusual circumstances, such as custom manufacturing agreements).
+It is mapped at a fixed address and is the first code executed after the SoC has come out of reset.
 This is the starting point for all code running on the processor.

 The first programmable stage of a processor is the bootloader.
 The BootROM loads the bootloader from SPI flash, MMC, or some other non-volatile storage into memory, optionally verifies it against a key burned into the fuses, and then executes the bootloader.